el-cierre-de-google-reader-motivos-y-alternativas

 the_old_reader

-If you are more classic and are looking for a similar aesthetic to that of Google Reader on your PC, you have The Old Reader available.
-This reader emerged as an alternative to Google Reader when they started making changes to the interface that were not liked by many users.
+If you are more classic and are looking for an aesthetic similar to that of Google Reader on your PC, you have The Old Reader available.
+This reader emerged as an alternative to Google Reader when they started making changes to the interface that were not to the liking of many users.

-The main drawbacks are that, for now, The old reader does not have buttons to share directly on social networks, and it does not have an application for mobile devices.
-It is foreseeable that in the coming months they will address these deficiencies.
+The main drawbacks are that, for now, The Old Reader does not have buttons to share directly on social networks, and it does not have an application for mobile devices.
+It is foreseeable that these deficiencies will be addressed in the coming months.

 Conclusion

 A bold move by Google.
-A show of strength to boost its G+ network, without thinking or caring about the users.
-On the other hand, the announced death of a product that has long ceased to be Google’s favorite, and from which we have seen how, gradually, all the features were gradually removed, starting with Feedburner.
+A blow on the table to boost its G+ network, without thinking about or caring for its users.
+On the other hand, the announced death of a product that long ago ceased to be to Google’s liking and from which we have seen how, gradually, all functionalities were being removed little by little, starting with Feedburner.
 Although there was always hope that Google would not dare to close it definitively.

-An action that is difficult to make work, since the many users who use RSS will look for an alternative reader to continue reading them, because it is more convenient for us to read them through an RSS reader than through a social network.
-I recommend that you try Feedly, which is excellent especially on mobile devices.
-If you don’t like it, there are plenty of alternatives to choose from, and it is foreseeable that a much larger number will appear in the coming months.
+An action that is unlikely to work for them, given that the many users who use RSS will look for an alternative reader to continue reading them, because we find it more comfortable than reading them through a social network.
+I recommend you try Feedly, which is excellent, especially on mobile devices.
+If you don’t like it, there is a great multitude of alternatives to choose from, and it is foreseeable that a much larger number will appear in the coming months.

-Therefore, download the Google Reader files with your data as soon as possible, so that you can move to another reader in the future, as it is foreseeable that all of them will incorporate the option to import data from these files.
+Therefore, download your data files from Google Reader as soon as possible, so you can move to another reader in the future, as it is foreseeable that all will incorporate the option to import data from these files.

-And what do you think of Google’s announcement?
+And what do you think about Google’s announcement?
 Do you think it’s a successful strategy?
 Do you plan to use another RSS reader?
-Do you know of any important alternative?
+Do you know any alternative you consider important?
 If you want to share your opinion, leave us a comment.